-The World Health Organization was informed of several unusual cases of pneumonia in Wuhan on Dec.
-31, 2019 and issued a press release on Jan.
+The WHO was informed of several unusual cases of pneumonia in Wuhan on Dec.
+31, 2019 and began requesting information from China on the cases.
+The agency sent a tweet on Jan.
+4 and issued a press release on Jan.
 5, 2020 regarding 44 cases of pneumonia with an unknown cause in China.

 By Jan.
 30, the international health agency declared the outbreak a "public health event of international concern", amid 18 countries reporting a combined total of 83 cases, with seven involving no travel history to China and three countries reporting human-to-human transmission.
 According to a WHO spokeswoman, this declaration was meant to prevent a pandemic from happening.
 At this point, China had reported more than 7,700 confirmed cases, more than 12,000 suspected cases, and 170 people dead.
 The WHO advised all countries to prepare for containment, including early detection, isolation, contact tracing and to share their data with the WHO, but did not make recommendations on travel or trade restrictions at the time.